Banata

 if (session?.data?.user) {

-// User has an existing session (anonymous or full)
+// User already has a session (anonymous or full)

 setUser(session.data.user);